Redocly/redocly-cli-cookbook/custom-plugin-decorators/set-servers-urls/README.md

 You can find the full decorator code in the [set-servers-urls-decorator.js](set-servers-urls-decorator.js) file.

-The decorator first validates the `serverUrl` argument, and then maps it to the OpenAPI `servers` field.
+The decorator validates the `serverUrl` argument, and then maps it to the OpenAPI `servers` field.

 ```javascript
 export default function SetServersUrls({ serverUrl = [] }) {